Loading...

 Operator context

-wget is commonly used in build pipelines and on minimal servers where a browser is not available.
+wget is common in build pipelines and on minimal servers where a browser is not available.
 Being able to resume transfers and background long downloads keeps maintenance work reliable over unstable connections.

 Objective